 Fortunately, Microsoft has some documentation available to customize the logon interface for vendors who wish to customize their Windows installations.

-On Windows Enterprise systems, it is possible to disable the Power, Language and Ease of Access buttons on the logon interface by setting the BrandingNeutral DWORD registry value in HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows Embedded\EmbeddedLogon according to the table below [2]:
+On Windows Enterprise systems, it is possible to disable the Power, Language and Ease of Access buttons on the logon interface by setting the BrandingNeutral

-Disable the Power button0x2
+Disable the Power button | 0x2 |

-Disable the Language button0x4
+Disable the Language button | 0x4 |

-Disable the Ease of Access button0x8
+Disable the Ease of Access button | 0x8 |

-Disable all Welcome screen UI elements0x1
+Disable all Welcome screen UI elements | 0x1 |

-You can just set it to 0x1 if you wish to disable all three buttons or you can XOR the value of the items that you wish to disable (e.g., Disable the Language button + Disable the Ease of Access button = 0x4 ^ 0x8 = 0xC).
+if you wish to disable all three buttons or you can XOR the value of the items that you wish to disable (e.g., Disable the Language button + Disable the Ease of Access button = 0x4 ^ 0x8 = 0xC

 And the network selection button can be disabled by setting the following group policy to Enabled: Computer Configuration > Administrative Templates > System > Logon > Do not display network selection UI [2].
 Unlike the previous registry edit, this group policy also works on Windows 11 Pro systems as well.

-I was unable to find any tweak to disable the Reset password button itself which only appears after entering wrong credentials.
+button itself which only appears after entering wrong credentials.
 Normally, once pressed, it asks the user the answers for their security questions to reset the password.
 However, if you set the Computer Configuration > Administrative Templates > Windows Components > Credential User Interface > Prevent the use of security questions for local accounts group policy to Enabled, it will instead display an error message that states This feature requires removable media, such as a USB flash drive.
-Please connect a USB flash drive, and then try again [3] which is referring to the password reset disk that should be created while logged in as the user whose password is being reset.
+Please connect a USB flash drive, and then try again

 To disable the list of usernames being visible during signing in, change the Computer Configuration > Windows Settings > Security Settings > Local Policies > Security Options > Interactive logon: Don’t display last signed-in group policy to Disabled.

 For some threat models, interface customization might not be desired.
-To disable the logon screen background image, change the DisableLogonBackgroundImage DWORD registry value in HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Windows\System to 1.
+To disable the logon screen background image, change the DisableLogonBackgroundImage

 Unfortunately, I was unable to find an effective way of disabling the account picture UI element.
 It is possible to disable it by setting it to a blank transparent picture but that does not really count, does it?

-Finally, accessing the volume controls with keyboard while not logged in can be disabled by setting the EnableLogonHIDControls DWORD registry value in HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Audio to 0.
+Finally, accessing the volume controls with keyboard while not logged in can be disabled by setting the EnableLogonHIDControls

 Here is how Windows 11 logon interface currently looks like with redundant UI elements disabled.
 Much better.